Two Can Travel

 We’ve done A LOT of research about insurance companies recently, so we wanted to put together information about what we’ve learned to (hopefully) simplify the process for you in figuring out which insurance to get.

-In this article, we’re sharing about two insurance companies that are geared toward digital nomads and remote workers: Genki and SafetyWing.
+In this article, we’re sharing about two insurance companies that are geared toward digital nomads and travelers: Genki and SafetyWing.

 Both companies offer time-limited coverage for US citizens traveling to the US, which we’ll also tell you more about toward the end of the article.